 When reaching out to your Black counterparts or loved ones be sure you assess the message you might be sending.
 If holding space is your objective be sure you assess and consider if the conversation you are looking to have is selfless.

-As opposed to message that says “How are you?,” send a message to say “I am thinking of you and I acknowledge what is happening in our country, and in the world.”
+As opposed to a message that says “How are you?,” send a message to say “I am thinking of you and I acknowledge what is happening in our country, and in the world.”
 Hate and racist violence have been happening.
-Your Black friends of course are feeling and experiencing their emotions and navigating dialogue that has now boiled over.
+Your Black friends, of course, are feeling and experiencing their emotions and navigating dialogue that has now boiled over.

 Be careful not to seek praise.
 Just keep in mind, intent does not equal impact and letting your Black friends know what you are doing to dismantle racism, or sharing your emotional experience can come off as self-serving.